smileinnovation/weblog/_posts/2023-10-12-how-to-build-a-generative-ai-chatbot-with-rag-source-on-aws.md

 A RAG system works by first retrieving relevant documents from a knowledge base for a given query.
 The retrieved documents are then passed to a large language model (LLM), which generates a response based on the query and the retrieved context.This allows the LLM to generate more accurate responses.
 And also will be able to answer even questions that it has not been trained with.
 Here is a step-by-step overview of how to build a RAG system and include documents:

-1. Gather documents: Collect all sources of information relevant to the task, such as documents (text, pdf, docx), web pages, email etc..
+1. **Gather documents**: Collect all sources of information relevant to the task, such as documents (text, pdf, docx), web pages, email etc..
 In our case we created a csv file where we listed all public documents (mostly pdfs and web pages) with their formats and source urls

-2. Deploy an Embedding Model: This step includes converting gathered documents into embeddings to that store and query them after an user input.
+2. **Deploy an Embedding Model**: This step includes converting gathered documents into embeddings to that store and query them after an user input.
 Many options are available at AWS, such as using Amazon’s [Titan](https://aws.amazon.com/bedrock/titan/) model via the [Bedrock](https://aws.amazon.com/bedrock/) service or alternatively you can use SageMaker JumpStart where you can create Model Endpoints for prebuilt text embedding models such as BERT, RoBERTa etc..
 Here’s the full list of available models: [link](https://aws.amazon.com/sagemaker/jumpstart/getting-started/?sagemaker-jumpstart-cards.sort-by=item.additionalFields.priority&sagemaker-jumpstart-cards.sort-order=asc&awsf.sagemaker-jumpstart-filter-product-type=*all&awsf.sagemaker-jumpstart-filter-text=ml-task-type%23text-embedding&awsf.sagemaker-jumpstart-filter-vision=*all&awsf.sagemaker-jumpstart-filter-tabular=*all&awsf.sagemaker-jumpstart-filter-audio-tasks=*all&awsf.sagemaker-jumpstart-filter-multimodal=*all&awsf.sagemaker-jumpstart-filter-RL=*all&awsm.page-sagemaker-jumpstart-cards=1)

-3. Generate Embeddings: Use a pre-trained text embedding model to generate embeddings for each document in the knowledge base.
+3. **Generate Embeddings**: Use a pre-trained text embedding model to generate embeddings for each document in the knowledge base.
 Embeddings are vector representations of documents that can be used to measure the similarity between documents and to retrieve relevant documents for a given query.
 Depending on the size of the document you might want to split them into chunks (by single page or by number of characters).
 In this demonstration, we splitted the documents into chunks of 3000 characters.

-4. Index embeddings: We have to store those generated embedding somewhere so that we can query later on.
+4. **Index embeddings**: We have to store those generated embedding somewhere so that we can query later on.
 Most vector stores are using what we call the K-Nearest Neighbors (KNN) search algorithm to search through the embeddings.
 KNN provides a scalable and efficient way to search through large datasets, ensuring that the most relevant documents are retrieved quickly.

-5. Retrieve relevant documents: Now that we have an embedding database we should be able to retrieve relevant documents to the user’s input.
+5. **Retrieve relevant documents**: Now that we have an embedding database we should be able to retrieve relevant documents to the user’s input.
 But to query a vector store we also need to convert the user’s input to embeddings so that we can query our vector store and retrieve nearest files.
 Based on the query’s embeddings, we can retrieve the top “k” most similar documents from the indexed knowledge source.

-6. Combine the final prompt to LLM: Final step here is to combine all of the information together.
+6. **Combine the final prompt to LLM**: Final step here is to combine all of the information together.
 This includes the LLM prompt that we are using to interact with our foundation model, the user’s query, and the relevant documents.
 For example when a user asks: “Can you summarize the CSSF circular 23/34”, we will retrieve the circular document with number 23/34 and append it to the prompt.

 RAG systems offer a number of benefits over traditional generative AI chatbots:

-- Accuracy: RAG systems can generate more accurate responses, as they have access to a knowledge base of relevant information.
+- **Accuracy**: RAG systems can generate more accurate responses, as they have access to a knowledge base of relevant information.
-- Efficiency: RAG systems are more efficient, as they do not need to generate responses from scratch each time.
+- **Efficiency**: RAG systems are more efficient, as they do not need to generate responses from scratch each time.
-- Flexibility: RAG systems can be used to answer a wider range of questions, including questions that the LLM has not been trained with.
+- **Flexibility**: RAG systems can be used to answer a wider range of questions, including questions that the LLM has not been trained with.

 Here’s an overview diagram of how a RAG system is working:

 ![RAG System Diagram](/assets/images/posts/2023/10/rag-diagram.png)

 ## Vector Stores in AWS